Frequently Asked Questions

 15. Can I arrange a private tutorial?

 If you need special help, or are unable to reach the Centre, we can sometimes make special arrangements.
 For instance, we can call on the services of our dyslexia tutor or arrange a Skype session for distance tuition.
-Let us know by sending an email to firstname.lastname@example.org
+Let us know by sending an email to firstname.lastname@example.org.
+You can also book a one-to-one appointment with either our mathematicians or statisticians – please see our one-to-one bookings page.

 If you have any other questions then please feel free to either email email@example.com or pop into the centre during opening hours.